pommicket/ted/README.md

 sudo apt install clangd-15  # replace 15 with the highest number you can get sudo ln -s /usr/bin/clangd-15 /usr/bin/clangd
 ```

+For "go to definition" and "find usages" to work properly, you may need to
+create a compile\_commands.json file.

 ### Go